 (a) To the extent applicable, the terms and conditions of the ESA are hereby incorporated into and made a part of this Annex by reference.

-(b) By clicking on the designated space(s) in this Annex to the ConfirmLogic Module (the "Module"), Counterparty is hereby expressing its intention to enter into this Annex on the terms and conditions set forth herein and to be legally bound by the terms and conditions of this Annex to the same extent and with the same force and effect as if Counterparty had manually executed this Annex.
+(b) By clicking on the designated space(s) in this Annex to the ConfirmLogic Module (the "Module"), User is hereby expressing its intention to enter into this Annex on the terms and conditions set forth herein and to be legally bound by the terms and conditions of this Annex to the same extent and with the same force and effect as if User had manually executed this Annex.

-(c) This Annex, taken together, where applicable, with (i) any relevant Other Agreements, (ii) procedures established by CommodityLogic on the Website and (iii) other terms and conditions specified or referred to on the Website from time to time, will govern the access and utilization of the Module and any and all Commodity Transactions which may be matched through the Module by Counterparty (collectively referred to as the “Matched Commodity Transactions”).
+(c) This Annex, taken together, where applicable, with (i) any relevant Other Agreements, (ii) procedures established by CommodityLogic on the Website and (iii) other terms and conditions specified or referred to on the Website from time to time, will govern the access and utilization of the Module.
 In the event of any inconsistency between this Annex and the ESA, the Password Application or the Other Agreements, this Annex shall govern with respect to the Module.

 (d) Capitalized terms not otherwise defined in this Annex, in the Website or in the Module shall have the meaning set forth for such terms in the ESA and the Password Application.